What is Dental Anxiety?

 Bringing You The Softer Side Of Dentistry

 Over 35 million Americans have some level of anxiety when it comes to going to the dentist.
 But for many, it is more than being afraid.
 Some of our patients have had a traumatic experience in a dental chair; others come from a painful past.
-But regardless of your personal history, we are here to help.
-We understand that your fears may have kept you from a dentist, but there is no need to feel embarrassed.
+Regardless of your personal history, we are here to help.
+We understand that your dental fear may have kept you from a dentist, but there is no need to feel embarrassed.
 We are not here to judge you; we are here to help you and encourage you so that you can have the confidence a beautiful smile can bring.

 - A man struggling with the embarrassment of his teeth now has the confidence to succeed, go for job interviews, and form new personal relationships